-Distribution: Occurring chiefly east of the Cascades crest in Wahington, but also known from the Puget Sound area; British Columbia south to California, east to the Rocky Mountains.
+Distribution: Occurring chiefly east of the Cascades crest in Wahington, but also known from the Puget Sound area; British Columbia to California, east to the Rocky Mountains.

 Habitat: Common in vernally moist meadows, especially in sagebrush and Ponderosa pine forests.

 Conservation Status: Not of concern

 Herbaceous perennials from thick rhizomes, the simple flowering stems 2-4 dm. tall, leafless.

 Leaves basal, linear, 2-4 dm. long and 5-10 mm. broad.